Share

 Moving Tips

-A piano is probably the most challenging single item to move in any home.
-It is heavy, awkward, mechanically fragile, and worth far more than its weight in damage potential if something goes wrong.
+A piano is one of the most challenging single items to move in any home.
 Upright pianos typically weigh 300 to 800 pounds depending on size and age.
 Grand pianos run 500 to 1,200 pounds, and a concert grand can exceed that significantly.
-What makes pianos particularly difficult is not just the weight but the combination of weight, balance sensitivity, and the delicacy of the internal mechanisms that determine how the instrument sounds and plays.
+What makes pianos particularly difficult is the combination of weight, balance sensitivity, and the delicacy of internal mechanisms that determine how the instrument sounds and plays.
 The team at Fast Track Move handles piano moves across North York regularly, and this guide covers everything you need to know before you move yours.

 Key Takeaways